PantalaLabs/BionicGlove/README.md

 Every mobile equipment has power coupled to the body of the device and firmly attached.
 Sometimes even inside the device itself.

-For the Bionic Glove, there are two possibilities
+There are two possibilities to power up the Bionic Glove:

 1. using batteries, power packs or a VDC adapters (5v to 8V - never exceeds this range).
 Batteries and Power Packs must be firmly attached to the users´s arm.
 I stongly advise use this method.
 Incase of Power Adapters, zip tie the chord to a Bionic Glove´s corner as shown below.

 ![ziptie](/pictures/ziptie2.jpg)